git/git.github.io/SoC-2018-Microprojects.md

 When you find something you are interested to work on, please ask first on the mailing list if it's worth doing and if it's appropriate for a microproject before starting to work on what you find.
-Even if it looks straitforward, there could be hidden reasons why it is too difficult or just innappropriate.
+Even if it looks straightforward, there could be hidden reasons why it is too difficult or just inappropriate.

 ### Searching for #leftoverbits in the mailing list